Whose ‘Big Lie’? Trump’s proclamation a new GOP litmus test

 “We have to at some point put this behind us if we want to be successful in a general election.”

 Peoples reported from New York.
+Associated Press writer Lisa Mascaro contributed to this report.